-“Groundhopper”is not a term I am not very enamoured with, but it seems to be the most common for what I have gradually become.
+“Groundhopper”is not a term I am very enamoured with, in fact i’d go as far as to say its shite.
+But it seems to be the most common for what I have gradually become.
 I prefer to just say I am a football fan.
 It’s a simple as that.
 I like to watch football wherever I can.
 Yes, I have a list of grounds I would like to visit and one of where i have been and i do hop around stadia, but I still prefer to be called a football fan.
 I didn’t always collect football grounds.
 I didn’t go to football as a neutral very often either.
 The occasional Highland League game when the Dons were on the road and watching my mates play for Formartine United in the juniors was as neutral as it got.
 A high percentage of the grounds I had visited were due to following Aberdeen in league and cup action.
 Over the past few years I have found myself watching football over the length of Scotland from Wick Academy to Forfar West End to Annan Athletic.
 Scotland has not been the only destinations either.
 I have found myself touring Europe from Valarenga to Rot Weiss Oberhausen to Dukla Prague.
 I have grown awfully fond of live fitba in the past few years.
 I have always been a big fan don’t get me wrong, As already mentioned have been doing it for near enough three decades (and hopefully for another three at least).
 Nowadays though, rocking up at a ground I have not been to has become a hobby.
 The Cambridge dictionary states that a hobby is; “an activity done regularly in one’s leisure time for pleasure.”
 I feel that sums me up nicely.
 But I have been told I am obsessed.
 Back to the dictionary, obsession is “an idea or thought that continually preoccupies or intrudes on a person’s mind”.
 My favourite though must be “geek” which has been thrown in my direction on numerous occasions.
 “You went to watch third division Norwegian fitba, you are a bloody geek” sounds familiar.
 The definition of geek, its “a person who is knowledgeable and enthusiastic about a specific subject”.
 In all honesty I suppose I fall into all three categories.

 The geeky, obsessive hobby all started on December 5th, 2015 me and a few others decided to make a day of Keith V Brora R*****s at Kynoch Park.
 A great day it turned out to be with one guy missing the train and appearing at kick off , free booze in the Ugie House Hotel, warm welcomes from the locals in the boozers visited post and prior match, a soaking in the Moray drizzle, eight goals, no prima donnas to be seen and the inevitable comatose train journey home, this meaning I got off in Aberdeen instead of Inverurie leading to a forty five quid taxi home .
 This instead of a free lift to my door.
 To top it off I had to retrieve my phone from the Aberdeen train station lost property on the Sunday.
 Although unknown at the time that damp afternoon in Banffshire was the catalyst for many miles, many beers, many scarves and many great memories.
 What started as mates on a day out changed to a personal challenge of wanting to go around every HFL ground in a calendar year, complete with photo outside (which became the custom on my sojourns).
 16 grounds stood in my way after Keith and my goal (the odd number caused by Cove R*****s living a gypsy like existence) The mission started at Keith and culminated at Brora with a total of two thousand and fifty-four miles covered by car, taxi, train and bus, 136 pounds in entrance fees.(This fee not including the extras included in a day corporate day at MacKessack Park in Rothes) Every mile and every penny was worth it.
 It became like an addiction.
 Midweek trips to Clachnacuddin, Forres Mechanics and even Fort William showed my dedication to the cause.
 I travelled to ten of the matches on my own including Wick and Brora which equates to just over six hundred and fifty miles driving between them.
 It was completed in eleven months, but when you factor in that I work away for half the year and the two-month summer break it was really four and a half months which is impressive considering Pittodrie took precedence over the HFL.